Permafrost/Tundra/README.md

 * #### tundra.timezone:self

-  Returns the default or local time zone for this host.
+  Returns the default time zone for this host.

   * Inputs:
     * `$datetime` is an optional XML datetime string identifying